jasonacox/pypowerwall/README.md

-    authpath = ""             # Path to cloud auth and site files (default current directory) authmode = "cookie"       # "cookie" (default) or "token" - use cookie or bearer token for auth cachefile = ".powerwall"  # Path to cache file (default current directory) fleetapi = False          # If True, use Tesla Fleet API for data (default is False) configfile = CONFIGFILE   # Path to fleetapi configuration file (default current directory) auto_select = False       # If True, select the best available mode to connect (default is False)
+    authpath = ""             # Path to cloud auth and site files (default current directory) authmode = "cookie"       # "cookie" (default) or "token" - use cookie or bearer token for auth cachefile = ".powerwall"  # Path to cache file (default current directory) fleetapi = False          # If True, use Tesla FleetAPI for data (default is False) configfile = CONFIGFILE   # Path to fleetapi configuration file (default current directory) auto_select = False       # If True, select the best available mode to connect (default is False)